RGraph is a JavaScript charts library based on

 Returns true or false as to whether the given object is an array or not.

-Pads the given array to the specified length (if the length is less, if not the array is returned as is).
-The third, optional, argument is the value which is used as the pad value.
-If not specified,null
+Pads the given array to the specified length (if the length of the array is less than this, if not the array is returned as is).
+The third, optional, argument is the value that is used as the pad value.
+If not specified, null is used.

 Shifts an element off of the start of the given array and returns the new array.